-1. Degenerative Disc Disease: Degenerative disc disease is a process referring to the disc aging and losing its ability to work as a cushion.
-During the aging process, or degeneration, the disc loses it elasticity, which can cause the disc to crack, flatten or eventually turn into
+- 1. Degenerative Disc Disease: Degenerative disc disease is a process referring to the disc aging and losing its ability to work as a cushion.
+During the aging process, or degeneration, the disc loses its elasticity, which can cause the disc to crack, flatten or eventually turn into bone.

-- bone.
 As the disc flattens, the bone (vertebrae) rub together which can then cause bone spurs.
 These bone spurs can cause pressure on the nerves. - 2.
 Herniated Disc: The disc is the cushion between the vertebrae.
 The inside of the disc, known as the nucleus, is made up of mostly water.
 A disc herniation refers to the outer part of the disc, known as the annulus, tearing, thus allowing the soft watery material on the inside of the disc to come out of the disc.
 The disc herniation can then cause pressure on the spinal nerves and/or the spinal cord. - 3.
-Bulging Disc: A bulging disc refers to the soft inner part of the disc remaining in the annulus, that is no longer in its proper place.
+Bulging Disc: A bulging disc refers to soft inner part of the disc remaining in the annulus that it is no longer in its proper place.
 The bulging disc can cause pressure on the nerves and/or the spinal cord. - 4.
-Spinal Stenosis: Spinal stenosis is where bone spurs narrow in the space through which the nerve roots exists in the spinal canal. - 5.
+Spinal Stenosis: Spinal Stenosis is where bone spurs narrow in the space through which the nerve roots exists in the spinal canal. - 5.
 Spondylosis: Spondylosis is the degenerative arthritis of the spine.
 The arthritis can cause pressure on the nerve roots. - 6.
 Radiculopathy: A disease process referring to the pressure on the nerve root. - 7.
-Myelopathy: A disease process referring to pressure or compression on the spinal cord. - 8.
-Pseudoarthrosis: A disease process referring to the failure of the bone to fuse.
+Myelopathy: A disease process referring to pressure or compression on the spinal cord.

-Cervical Surgery
+Lumbar Surgery

-The cervical surgery that has been scheduled for you is to correct the problems that you have been experiencing in your cervical spine.
+The lumbar surgery that has been scheduled for you is to correct the problems that you have been experiencing in your lumbar spine.
 Dr. O'Neill has discussed with you the possible surgeries that may assist in helping correct your problems.
 He has elected to perform one of the following surgeries for you: